-Borage is an annual that is a native of Europe but has been widely naturalized in other areas.
+Borage is an annual plant that is native to the Mediterranean region but has been widely naturalized in other areas.
 The stem and leaves are covered with coarse, prickly hairs.
 The bright blue flowers are star-shaped.
 The fresh plant has a salty flavor and a cucumber-like odor.

-Borage leaves have been used as a potherb and in European herbal medicine since the Middle Ages, and are mentioned by Pliny, Dioscorides, and Galen.
-The name “borage” derives from the medieval Latin “burra,” meaning rough-coated, which refers to the hairs.
-An alternative explanation suggests a corruption of the Latin “corago” (courage), as in Gerard's rhyme “ego borago gaudia semper ago” (I, borage, bring alwaies courage), in line with its reputation as an herb to dispel melancholy.
-Borage leaves and flowers were added to wine and lemon juice to make the popular beverages “claret cup” and “cool tankard.”
-Borage leaves also have been used for rheumatism, colds, and bronchitis, as well as to increase lactation in women.
-Infusions of the leaves were used to induce sweating and diuresis.Anti-inflammatory/Arthritis/Eczema
+Borage leaves have been used as a potherb and in European herbal medicine since the Middle Ages.
+Borage leaves and flowers were added to wine and lemon juice to make the popular English beverages claret cup and cool tankard.
+The leaves have been used to treat rheumatism, colds, and bronchitis, as well as to increase lactation in women.
+Infusions of the leaves have been used to induce sweating and urination.

 Borage has been used alone and in combination with fish oil for the treatment of rheumatoid arthritis, skin disorders, and bone weakening, although clinical evidence to support these uses is limited.